travel germany

 For such a small town, there is a lot to see:

 • The Castle Church.
-It was on the doors of this impressive church that Martin Luther nailed his 95 Theses.
+It was on the doors of this impressive church that (allegedly) Martin Luther nailed his 95 Theses.
 Luther's grave is inside.

 • The Town Church.
 Another beautiful Medieval church where Luther preached many sermons.